 *Please note that throughout this information we have used the terms “autistic” and “on the autism spectrum” in an attempt to be inclusive of a variety of language preferences.
 No offence is intended by the use of either term.

 Autism is a life-long neuro-developmental disability, which impacts on a person’s social and communication skills.
 Autistic individuals also demonstrate restrictive and repetitive behaviours, interests or activities, which is often associated with a preference for routine and structure.
 Sensory processing difficulties are also commonly experienced by autistic individuals, as are cognitive difficulties such as difficulties with executive functioning skills (e.g. planning, problem solving, organization and time management).
 The cause or causes of autism are, as yet, unknown.

 A person on the autism spectrum may have average or above-average intelligence, but they can find the post-secondary education experience daunting and challenging.
 While traditionally many autistic students have been known to enrol in STEM based degree areas, they also have successful tertiary education experiences across a range of subjects and degrees.

 Impact of ASC

-- ability for extensive factual information
+- ability to retain extensive factual information

 - development of a specialised interest in a specific topic

-- advanced vocabulary in a particular topic
+- advanced vocabulary in their area of interest

-- exceptional memory for detail
+- exceptional memory for detail, and attention to detail

 - original and creative thought patterns